Aleks-Ya/cross-field-highlighter-anki-addon/README.md

 # "Cross-Field Highlighter" Anki addon

-"Cross-Field Highlighter" (CFH) takes word or collocation from the source field and highlights it in the destination
+"Cross-Field Highlighter" takes word or collocation from the source field and highlights it in the destination
 fields:
 ![](https://raw.githubusercontent.com/Aleks-Ya/cross-field-highlighter-anki-addon/master/docs/images/short-description-2.png)